 The DCD777C2 didn't struggle at all at setting the countersinks.
 It's fast and strong at driving in standard screws, all while feeling very controlled.
 It also didn't really struggle with the lag bolts at all, it's just a bit slower than the Kobalt or the DCD771C2.
 The M18 is almost identical to the DCD777C2 when it comes to driving in a lag bolt, but is slightly inferior with standard screws.
 It's solid while driving and doesn't struggle at all, but it isn't the fastest.
 However, it doesn't lock up at all if you stop and restart while the screw is only partially driven in.

-Next, the PORTER-CABLE PCCK607LB earned an 8 out of 10, following the frontrunners by a small amount.
-The PCCK607LB does a great job at driving in screws, having plenty of power to drive them in fast.
+Next, the PORTER-CABLE PCCK607LB and the DEWALT ATOMIC DCD708C2 both received an 8 out of 10, struggling a noticeable amount more than the top-tier products to drive in the screws.
+The PCCK607LB does a great job of driving in screws, having plenty of power to drive them in fast.
 It also packs enough punch that you can slow it down and gently control how deep you want to set the countersink.
-It did struggle when it came to driving in the larger bolt though.
-It managed to set it to its full depth, but it stalled out right towards the end and was definitely protesting for the last ⅛" or so.
+The PORTER-CABLE did struggle when it came to driving in the larger bolt though.
+It managed to set it to its full depth, but it stalled out right towards the end and was protesting for the last ⅛" or so.

-The Ridgid suffers from this problem — it has the power to set the screw heads below the surface, but you can definitely overdrive it as you have to use this drill's full power.
-It definitely affords you a lot less control than the best models.
+The Ridgid has more than enough power to set the heads of countersunk screws below the surface of the wood but we found it lacked a bit of finesse, as you also need to have close to full power to accomplish this, similar to the Ryobi P252.
 However, both the Ridgid and the Ryobi did about the same at driving in the ½" lag bolt.
-They managed to sink it to its full depth but there was quite a bit of complaining towards the end, with both drills stalling.
+They managed to sink it to its full depth but there was quite a bit of complaining towards the end, with both drills stalling frequently — performing almost identically to the DEWALT ATOMIC.

 The Milwaukee M12 FUEL followed, earning a 6 out of 10 — the first of the 12-volt drills.
 This tool held its own against the higher voltage drills when it came to driving normal screws, matching their speed and easily setting the countersinks in a controlled manner.
 It also could drive many more screws in succession without heating up than any of the other 12 volt models.
 Unfortunately, its lack of power was a bit evident in the lag screw test.
 It drove it to its full depth, but just barely — stalling out even more than the Ridgid or the Ryobi.